yashapatel131/KDD_GroupProject/README.md

 For the second model we were able to create a random forest using a 30/70 split similar to the previous decision tree model.
 A max depth of 10 with an estimator of 50 as the inputs for the creation of the model.

+A deep neural network was to find the predictions of the popularity of the songs.
+With this model a 70/30 split was conducted along with a sequential model with an input dimension of 1002 due to that being the number of columns in the dataset post dummying.
+Furthermore the model was fit on the training data with a iteration of 100 epochs.

 # Evaluation

 # Conclusion